 You’ve made up your mind – you want to start a tow truck business.
-You’re going to yourself out there and create your very own business.
 Congratulations!
-There’s definitely freedom in being your own boss, and knowing that you built something is very satisfying.
+There’s definitely freedom in being your own boss and knowing that you built something is very satisfying.
 Now, towing is not for the faint-of-heart.
 It’s hard work, and the work is rain-or-shine, day or night.
-But you get the satisfaction of knowing that you’ve done an honest day’s worked and really helped people.
-So, all this being said – you’re going to create your own business.
-We’ve got some tips on how to start a tow truck business.
+But you get the satisfaction of knowing that you’ve done an honest day’s work and really helped people.
+So, all that being said – we’ve got some tips on how to start a tow truck business.